voxpupuli/puppet-archive/README.md

 Release 0.3.x contains breaking changes

 * The parameter 7zip have been changed to seven_zip to conform to Puppet 4.x variable name requirements.
+* The namevar name have been changed to path to allow files with the same filename to exists in different filepath.

 #### Table of Contents